DISKOM Percutaneous Discectomy System - Surgical Procedure

 • Potentially up to 2 cc of disc material collected;

-Using DISKOM™, spine specialists can reduce pressure on the nerve root by removing the disc nucleus with a percutaneous procedure, which is minimally invasive.
+Using the DISKOM™ percutaneous discectomy system, spine specialists can reduce pressure on the nerve root by removing the disc nucleus in a minimally invasive percutaneous procedure.

 DISKOM™ is made up of two elements: an access needle with both distal and side openings, and a titanium cochlear tip for the mechanical removal of the nucleus pulposus.
-The great advantage of this device is that the cochlea is tightly connected, so it is almost impossible for it to detach: this is an advantage that is surely a unique feature of this system.
+The major advantage of this device is that the cochlea is tightly connected, making detachment almost impossible; this is a unique feature of this percutaneous discectomy system.

 • Under fluoroscopy, introduce the access needle with its stylet into the disc.